Dev-hwang/flutter_foreground_task/README.md

 ```

 5. Use `FlutterForegroundTask.startService` to start the service. `startService` provides the following options:
-* `notificationTitle`: The title that will be displayed in the notification.
+* `notificationTitle`: The title to display in the notification.
-* `notificationText`: The text that will be displayed in the notification.
+* `notificationText`: The text to display in the notification.
-* `notificationIcon`: The data of the icon to display in the notification.
-If the value is null, the app launcher icon is used.
+* `notificationIcon`: The icon to display in the notification. (only work Android)
-* `notificationButtons`: A list of buttons to display in the notification.
-A maximum of 3 is allowed.
+* `notificationButtons`: The buttons to display in the notification. (can add 0~3 buttons)
 * `callback`: A top-level function that calls the setTaskHandler function.

 ```dart